jesselawson/campfirejs/readme.md

 # Campfire

-Campfire makes it possible to render blocks of Markdown as HTML and then link to other blocks in a system of "cards," which are like pages.

-It takes a folder of at least one Campfire file and converts it into a website that you can share or distribute, host online, or keep on your desktop.
+This project is a proof-of-concept compiler for the `.campfire` language.

+The Campfire language is basically GitHub-flavored Markdown organized into cards that can be linked to and from one another.
+Every time you click a link to a specific card, a new instance of that card is revealed on the screen.

+Campfire was originally designed to build digital textbooks for competency-based courses, but you're not limited to only educational content.
+It naturally encourages exploration, and is aimed at providing a means of creating anything from multi-faceted and mutable narratives to structured .

 Use cases include, but are not limited to:
 * Interactive educational content, especially for competency-based learning
 * Interactive fiction (e.g., CYOA and other mutable narrative IF)
 * Topic exploration and presentation

+**Currently in working alpha.** Things are subject to change, and that's okay.

 ## Features